By John Becker

 And, in my experience, organizations that create it gain more trust, collect more leads, and overall, earn more clients.

-That's why it's one of what Marcus Sheridan's They Ask, You Answer calls The Big 5.
+That's why it's one of what Marcus Sheridan calls The Big 5 — the five topics that are most critical to your marketing strategy.

-In this article, I’ll provide some examples from IMPACT clients that are doing a great job with their "problems" content and walk you through three simple steps for creating yours:
+In this article, I’ll provide some examples from companies that are doing a great job with their "problems" content and walk you through three simple steps for creating yours:

 But first, let's start with "why?"